viamrobotics/docs/docs/data-ai/ai/train-tflite.md

 Once your model has finished training, you can test it.

 Ideally, you want your ML model to be able to work with a high level of confidence.
-As you test it, if you notice faulty predictions or confidence scores, you will need adjust your dataset and retrain your model.
+As you test it, if you notice faulty predictions or confidence scores, you will need to adjust your dataset and retrain your model.

 If you trained a classification model, you can test it with the following instructions.
-If you trained a detection model, skip to [deploy an ML model](#deploy-an-ml-model).
+If you trained a detection model, move on to [deploy an ML model](/data-ai/ai/deploy/).

 1. Navigate to the [**DATA** tab](https://app.viam.com/data/view) and click on the **Images** subtab.
 1. Click on an image to open the side menu, and select the **Actions** tab.